 If you’re seeking portability and something to power up your small electronic devices, consider the 110W EcoFlow Solar Panel.
-It’s compatible with both EcoFlow’s River and DELTA portable solar generators.
-When paired with a more compact generator such as the River, these panels offer the right amount of wattage without weighing you down.
+It’s compatible with the EcoFlow River 2 portable power station as well as DELTA portable solar generators.
+When paired with a more compact generator such as the River 2, these panels offer the right amount of wattage without weighing you down.

 Made with monocrystalline silicon cells, these efficient panels can hook up to your generator with a solar power to XT60 charging cable and directly power your devices.
 These panels can take a beating despite how thin and lightweight they look.
 They’re also IP68 certified, which means you can submerge them in water.
 The 110W panels have been dunked into a lab tank for 72 hours and are still ready to soak up the sun.

 As with all of EcoFlow’s Solar Panels, you can connect multiple panels.
 It will increase the speed at which your power generator charges, so you can get back to exploring the trail.
-Two 110W panels linked together are more than enough to charge an EcoFlow River Generator, while 3 to 4 is the right amount for the more heavy-duty DELTA.
+For the River 2 generator, you’ll only need one 110W solar panel, while 3 to 4 is the right amount of panels for the more heavy-duty DELTA.

 Another portable option goes up just a few notches to 160W.
 It weighs in at 15.4lbs (7kg), which is a bit bulkier, though not enough for you to notice.
 With a folded dimension of 26.8×16.5×1.0 in (68x42x2.4 cm), you’ll still be able to carry these panels with you.